RotorCoder/HomeIO/README.md

 Listens for x10 remote RF input through x10 Commander log (Using CM15A on Windows PC.
 Might be discontinued/hard to find software.)

 Reads Govee H5075 Thermometers and displays on assigned room (Script reads data directly from BLE advertisements.
-Also runs on the Windows PC due to no Hyper-v host bluetooth/USB access)
+I also run on the Windows PC due to no Hyper-v host bluetooth/USB access)

 -Repository files sit in /var/www/html/homeio